 Graduate students are required to meet with an advisor each semester to plan their class schedules for the next semester.
-Each graduate student should maintain an advising worksheet for use during advising meetings.
-The worksheet should list past, current, and proposed courses; associated grades and semesters should be listed for past courses (in the format shown in the template).
-Students should usually enroll in 9-10 credit hours per semester, including research hours (if applicable), in order for degree requirements to be completed in a reasonable time.
+Each graduate student should update their advising worksheet for use during advising meetings.
+The worksheet should list past, current, and proposed courses.
+Students should usually enroll in 10 credit hours per semester, including research hours (if applicable), in order for degree requirements to be completed in a reasonable time.

-Students should first meet with their research advisors (if they have one), then meet with an academic advisor on the Graduate Advising Committee.
-The advising worksheet requires signatures from the student, his/her research advisor (if applicable), and an academic advisor (any member of the current graduate advising committee).
+Students should first consult with their research advisors (if they have one), then consult with an academic advisor on the Graduate Advising Committee.
+The advising worksheet requires approval by both the research advisor (if applicable), and an academic advisor (any member of the current graduate advising committee).
 After consulting with advisors, the student should submit the online advising form.
 Soon after doing so, they will receive a confirmation that their registration hold has been removed and any course sections they need created and registration permissions granted.
 They should then register for the courses they planned.

-- Meet with academic advisor (from Grad Advising Comm.), who signs worksheet, along with student
+- Consult with an academic advisor (from Grad Advising Committee) for approval

 - Register for classes

 The worksheet completed every semester is provided via this adaptive online survey.